fraenky8/tables-to-go/README.md

 ## Getting started

 ```
-go run main.go -v -of ../path/to/my/models
+%GOPATH%/bin/tables-to-go -v -of ../path/to/my/models
 ```

-This grabs all tables of a local running PostgreSQL database.
+This gets all tables of a local running PostgreSQL database.
 Therefore it uses the database `postgres`, schema `public` and user `postgres` with no password.
-Flag `-v` is verbose mode, `-of` is the output file path in which the structs are created.
+Flag `-v` is verbose mode, `-of` is the output file path in which the structs are created. (default: current working directory)

 ## Features